An island of Hope in Alaska

 “Build therefore your own world.”― Ralph Waldo Emerson,

 I lived in the Bay Area for over a decade.
 Away from the wild woods of Alaska where I grew up.
 Away from the changing seasons, fresh oxygen and staccato sounds of a forest’s inhabitants.
-Sure, I could easily escape from the cement and find those pleasures out of town, but it seems the . . .
+Sure, I could easily escape from the cement and find those pleasures out of town, but it . . .

 “So little of what could happen does happen.”